- Assistant Professor, English

 - ENGL 110: Elements of Exposition

-- ENGL 191: Honors English I (topic: Introduction to Rhetoric and Writing: Memory, Place, and Archives)
+- ENGL 191: Honors English I (topics: Introduction to Rhetoric and Writing: Memory, Place, and Archives; Digital Writing)

 - ENGL 210: Cultural Rhetorics